How to Create Large Parentheses in Finale

 XITS Math font must be installed!).

-If you're looking for alternative text fonts with thin large brackets, search for fonts with the tags
+If you're looking for alternative text fonts with thin large parentheses, search for fonts with the tags

 condensed, ultra light, tall, thin or hairline.

-The last bracket in the image 2 is a vertical
+The last parenthesis in image 2 is a vertical

 Finale slur.